YahyaA98/Drone-Alphanum-Interpret/README.md

 Next the data is preprocessed, the CNN is built, model is trained and hyperparameters are tuned.

 ## Results
-The validation and testing dataset shows that the model built can classify to a categorical accuracy of about 80% which is 30x better than randomly guessing.
+The testing dataset shows that the model built can classify to a categorical accuracy of about 85% which is 30x better than randomly guessing.
 This is sufficent for a project of this scale however could be improved methods such as but not limited to increasing the model complexity, model tuning or using further data generation techniques.

 ## Future Work
 - Increase accuracy of classification